angelinakumanova/angelinakumanova/README.md

 <br>

-💻 **What got me into coding:** Since childhood, I’ve been passionate about PCs and gaming, and in high school, my interest in mathematics deepened, so the combination of these two pursuits ultimately fostered my dedication to coding.
+💻 **What got me into coding:** From a young age, I have been passionate about computer games, and this interest gradually evolved into a **love for coding.** I thrive on **solving complex challenges** that not only put my **logical thinking** to the test but also ignite my **creativity**.
+I’m always excited to tackle new problems and find innovative solutions.

 <br>

-💡 I firmly believe the human potential is endless, so I am always up for new opportunities and challenges!
+💡 I firmly believe the human potential is **endless**, so I am always up for **new opportunities and challenges!**

 <br>